 Each year, at the beginning of the fall semester, Sept.
-20, the Pan-Hellenic Council sponsors a freshman reception in the form of a tea given at the Student Union for all freshmen women, which serves as a sort of preliminary rush party for all sororities.
+26, the Pan-Hellenic Council sponsors a freshman reception in the form of a tea given at the Student Union for all freshmen women, which serves as a sort of preliminary rush party for all sororities.
 It is here that the "Young Hopefuls" for sorority membership are sized up, sorted out and the cream of the crop selected for rush parties by the various individual sororities.
 It is here, too, where the new girls are given an opportunity to get better acquainted and to size up the sororities a bit themselves.
-October 4 is the date for the rush tea.

-Women's Rush Rules for the Year 1941-42
+Women's Rush Rules for the Year 1942-1943

-- 1. Rushing shall be deferred four weeks after school begins during which time no conversation concerning sorority shall be held. - 2.
+- 1. Rushing shall be deferred three weeks after school begins during which time no conversation concerning sorority shall be held. - 2.
 For any infraction of the rules governing the month of silence and the week of rushing, pledging privileges shall be deferred for at least two months.

 - 3. The maximum expense for this semester rushing shall be sixty-five dollars. - 4.
 These rules must be read by each sorority member before the rush season, and posted in the sorority house or room. - 5.
 Rush rules apply not only to actives of each sorority but to pledges and alumni also. - 6.
 A signed, itemized statement accompanied by all bills for rushing expenses shall be submitted to the Dean of Women within thirty days after rushing. - 7.
 All donations from patronesses of gifts from patronesses or alumni or any other source must be included in the amount specified. - 8.
 Rushees must return each night to their own room, and no meals may be served to the rushees. - 9.
 Men shall not be invited to any social function given as a rushing party. - 10.
 Rushees cannot change choice after filling preference slips in the Dean's office. - 11.
 There shall be a temporary change in rules permitting rushing to be given outside of chapter house. - 12.
-Any part ygiven at the home of a patroness, alumni, or member must be registered in the Dean of Women's office stating the place.
-This must be registered by Friday, September 26, one week before the parties are ot be given.
+Any party given at the home of a patroness, alumnae or member must be registered in the Dean of Women's office stating the place.
+This must be registered by Friday, October 2, one week before the parties are to be given.

-- 13. Parties must be given within the city limits and at no public places. - 14.
-Complete silence must be observed all day Wednesday, October 8, and Friday, October 10, after the last rush party until the preference slips go into the office. - 15.
-If any rush rule is broken the breech shall be reported to a committee composed of the Pan-Hellenic executive committee and Dean Bacon.
+13. Parties must be given within the city limits and at no public places.

+14. Complete silence must be observed Wednesday, October 14, beginning at 6:00 P. M. to Thursday, October 15, and on Friday, October 16 at 8:30 until preference slips go into the office Saturday.
+October 17.

+15. If any rush rule is broken the breach shall be reported to a committee composed of the Pan-Hellenic executive committee and Dean Bacon.
 The committee shall investigate the report and shall decide, after a fair trial, whether or not the rule was broken.